Double Robust Variance Estimation with Parametric Working Models: Introduction

-Alternative, but less commonly used, variance estimation approaches are themselves doubly robust, providing consistent estimates of the variance when only one of the two nuisance models is correctly specified.
+Alternative, but less commonly used, variance estimation approaches are doubly robust, as they are expected to provide valid estimates of the variance leading to nominal CI coverage when only one working model is correctly specified.
 Two such approaches are the nonparametric bootstrap and the empirical sandwich variance estimator based on M-estimation theory.
-The nonparametric bootstrap, while doubly robust \citep{FunkDR}, is computationally burdensome.
-For large datasets, this computational burden may preclude its use.
-M-estimation \citep{Stefanski2002} has been proposed for use with doubly robust estimators \citep{Lunceford2004,daniel2014double}, but we are not aware of prior work highlighting the doubly robust property of the empirical sandwich variance estimator.
-Furthermore, the recent systematic review \citep{smith2023application} did not mention application of the empirical sandwich variance estimator in any of the papers evaluated.
-This suggests that the doubly robust property of the empirical sandwich variance estimator is not well known.
+The doubly robust property of the nonparametric bootstrap has been illustrated previously \citep{FunkDR}.
+M-estimation has been proposed for use with doubly robust estimators \citep{Lunceford2004,daniel2014double}, but we are not aware of prior work highlighting the doubly robust property of the empirical sandwich variance estimator.
+The M-estimation approach is equivalent to using the correct influence function with correction terms for estimation of nuisance parameters \citep{Stefanski2002}.

+The recent systematic review \citep{smith2023application} did not mention application of the empirical sandwich variance estimator in any reviewed papers.
+M-estimation is appropriate with finite-dimension parametric working models and is generally not compatible with many machine learning approaches.
+SuperLearner was used in the majority of studies considered in the systematic review (62\%), and the empirical sandwich variance estimator would be inappropriate for these studies.
+However, logistic regression was used in 20\% of studies considered, and an additional 18\% of studies did not indicate what methods were used for nuisance parameter estimation.
+The lack of use of the empirical sandwich variance estimator in these settings suggests that the doubly robust property of the empirical sandwich variance estimator is not well known.
+Among published studies that reported the variance estimation approach, 21\% applied the bootstrap.
+However, knowledge of its doubly robust property may or may not be widespread.

+We aim to estimate the effect of maternal anemia on birth weight among women with HIV.
+Prior research has shown links between maternal anemia and low birth weight \citep{azizah2022effect}, and women with HIV experience anemia more frequently than women without HIV \citep{levine2001prevalence}.
+This effect is estimated with data from approximately 800 participants from the Improving Pregnancy Outcomes with Progesterone (IPOP) study.
+IPOP was a randomized controlled trial conducted in Lusaka, Zambia to evaluate the effectiveness of a therapeutic for prevention of preterm birth and stillbirth among women with HIV.
+Additional details about the IPOP trial have been published previously \citep{price2021weekly}.
+Covariates collected during the trial allow for examination of the relationship between anemia and birth weight.
+Doubly robust estimators may be preferred over IPTW or g-computation approaches due to uncertainty in working model specifications and potential efficiency advantages.